Chichén Itzá Equinox

 The fall equinox at Chichén Itzá takes place between September 22nd and 23rd.
 It is call equinox because day and night have the same duration (equal night) due to the Earth’s translation movement.
 From this date, the night becomes longer until the beginning of the winter until reaches the northern solstice in December.

-Ancient Maya observed continually the stars movements and were expert astronomers; they create accurate calendars when getting aware of the times for sowing and harvest seasons.
+The ancient settlers of Yucatan observed continually the stars movements and were expert astronomers; they create accurate calendars when getting aware of the times for sowing and harvest seasons.
 The Pyramid of Chichén Itzá is the biggest calendar on Earth, plus being one of the New Seven Wonders of the World and the only one in Mexico.

 The shadows cast on one of the sides of the Kukulcán Pyramid formed triangles from top to bottom, creating an astounding phenomenon for its precision.
-The Maya civilization is well renowned all around the globe for its technologic advances and the extraordinary accuracy of its architecture.
+This civilization is well renowned all around the globe for its technologic advances and the extraordinary accuracy of its architecture.
 Through projecting shadows and lights, as well as the acoustic secrets in many of their temples and buildings, we are aware of their mastership in many areas.

 Chichén Itzá Serpent Shadow